SAAIVIGNESH-S/CKA-2024/Resources/Day02/readme.md

 ```
 touch Dockerfile
 ```
 - Using the text editor of your choice, paste the below content ( Details about each of these have already shared in the video)
+WORKDIR &lt;dir in container&gt;
+COPY &lt;local dir&gt; &lt;dir in container&gt;
 ```
 FROM node:18-alpine
 WORKDIR /app